Humanizer for German: Why AI Text Detection Is Language-Specific

 - German adaptation: github.com/marmbiz/humanizer-de

 I built the German version.
 Siqi built the original.
-German Wikipedia documented the patterns.
-All of us contributed to tools that make AI-assisted writing more honest.
+Both Wikipedias documented the patterns.